 T-shirts (3 or 4)

 While I prefer wearing mostly button-up shirts, I still like the option of wearing a t-shirt.
-They are good for around the hostel, sleeping, wearing under other shirts and sometimes around town.
-I usually pack a about four solid color shirts.
+They are good for around the hostel, sleeping, wearing under other shirts, and sometimes around town.
+I usually pack about four solid-color shirts.

 Pants (2 pairs)

 Dark jeans can be dressed up, completely casual, and they match everything.
 You can wear jeans for months without washing them and they still won’t stink.
 Plus, jeans are a staple in every European’s wardrobe.
 Some hardcore travelers don’t wear jeans because they are fairly heavy and take forever to dry.
 Also, bring a pair of well-fitting neutral/dark color chinos (light-weight cotton).
 These look nice if you want to dress it up a bit.
 Please don’t wear those travel pants that zip off and turn into shorts — they are just way too dorky.
 I personally think a pair of jeans and a pair of chinos is all you need, but some feel more comfortable with an extra pair of pants.
 Shorts– Most European adults don’t wear shorts.
 You’ll probably be pegged as a tourist if you decide to wear them so just keep that in mind if you plan on bringing them.
 But just stay away from khaki cargo shorts because that is the stereotypical American tourist outfit.
 Swimwear – If you go to the beach then you’ll need something to wear.

 Jackets and Rainwear